 Church Mountain (WTA).
 Another hike described as having great views, Church Mountain is on the ridge to the north of Glacier (but still about a 30-45 minute drive).
 Gloves are recommended for the chain on the last ascent to the summit, and the Fossil Creek crossing (about a mile before the trailhead) is described as requiring care for low clearance vehicles.
 8.5 mi, 3750’ elevation gain.

 Goat Mountain (WTA).
 4100′ elevation gain and 11 miles roundtrip payoff with spectacular views of Baker, Sefrit, Shuksan, Price Lake, Redoubt, Jack, Ruth, Blum, Triumph, Whitehorse, Slesse, Rexford and Silver Tip.
 WTA recommends leaving the true summit unclimbed because of dangerous snow and rock.
-We elected for Hannegan instead as offering similar views but perhaps a bit more variety and a 1000′ less of elevation gain and a mile less distance.
-Still, Goat Mountain is high on my list for the next block of time I’m able to spend in the area.
+We elected for Hannegan instead.
+It offered similar views but perhaps a bit more variety, 1000′ less elevation gain, and a mile less distance.
+Still, Goat Mountain is high on my list for a future trip this area.

 Table Mountain (WTA).
-A shorter hike, at just 2.6 miles and 725′ elevation gain, we had this hike on our list in case of a day with only a limited good weather window or if we wanted a restful day.
+2.6 miles and 725′ elevation gain.
+We had this shorter hike on our list in case of a day with only a limited good weather window or if we wanted a restful day.
 This hike leaves from Artist Point and offers up-close views of rock and great views of Baker and Shuksan.
 While a smaller hike, WTA recommends that you don’t underestimate it and exercise caution with children.